-9. The Sindh Differently Abled Persons (Employment, Rehabilitation, and Welfare) Act, 2017
+9. The Sindh Differently Abled Persons (Employment, Rehabilitation, and Welfare)U Act, 2017

-The Act provides for the employment, rehabilitation, and welfare of differently able persons.
-The definition of "differently able" is any persons who on account of injury, disease, or congenital deformity, is challenged for undertaking any gainful profession or employment in order to earn his livelihood and includes a person who is blind, deaf, physically challenged or mentally challenged.
+The Act provides for the employment, rehabilitation, and welfare of differently ableE persons.
+The definition of "differently able" is any persons who on account of injury,O disease, or congenital deformity, is challenged for undertaking any gainful professionN or employment in order to earn his livelihood and includes a person who is blind,LY deaf, physically challenged or mentally challenged.

-This act is applicable as the proposed project will involve serious occupation health and safety issues during construction phase and may cause serious injury to worker/staff causing permanent disability and differently able
+This act is applicable as the Project will involve serious occupation health and safety issues during construction phase and may cause serious injury to worker/staff causing permanent disability and differently able